tlambert03/nd2/README.md

 f.voxel_size()      # VoxelSize(x=0.65, y=0.65, z=1.0)
 f.text_info         # dict of misc info

+f.binary_data       # any binary masks stored in the file.
+See below. f.custom_data       # bits of unstructured metadata that start with CustomData f.recorded_data     # returns a dict of lists (passable to pandas.DataFrame) that
+                    # the tabular "Recorded Data" view from in NIS Elements/Viewer
+                    # with info for each frame in the experiment.

 # allll the metadata we can find...
 # no attempt made to standardize or parse it
 # look in here if you're searching for metdata that isn't exposed in the above
 f.unstructured_metadata()
-f.custom_data       # bits of unstructured metadata that start with CustomData f.recorded_data   # returns a dict of lists (passable to pandas.DataFrame) that
-                    # the tabular "Recorded Data" view from in NIS Elements/Viewer
-                    # with info for each frame in the experiment.

 f.close()           # don't forget to close when done! f.closed            # boolean, whether the file is closed